lardconcepts/asterisk-digitalocean-voipfone-config/Asterisk-13-on-Ubuntu.md

 asterisk -rvvvddd
 ```

 Note that asterisk autostarts at boot time, so you'll normally just need `asterisk -rvvvddd`

-Now move onto the
+## Reconfiguring/rebuilding in the future

+    make distclean

+And then start from the `make menuselect` above